Are you in Calgary and seeking marriage counselling or couples counselling services?

 Couples typically find themselves getting angry and critical more quickly when they feel disconnected and overdrawn.
 They take things personally more easily, things that were not meant as personal, or even things that were meant as positive.
 They become withdrawn and unforgiving.
 They hoard resentment.

-I often ask couples in the early stages of marriage counselling to temporarily set aside some of the hot issues they fight about.
-I suggest that we deal with them more fully in later sessions and that we focus first on changing the emotional climate in the relationship.
+We often ask couples in the early stages of marriage counselling to temporarily set aside some of the hot issues they fight about.
+We suggest that they deal with them more fully in later sessions and that we focus first on changing the emotional climate in the relationship.
 This involves learning about each other's emotional needs and making daily "emotional deposits" for each other in "love currencies" that you both recognize.

 While the first goal is about actively nurturing and restoring love, the second is about identifying and changing behaviors that erode love.
 This means identifying and altering destructive conflict patterns and learning how to handle conflict constructively.
 When couples already have a strong reservoir of goodwill, we often move to this stage fairly quickly.

-It's important for both spouses to see how they each contribute to "the problem" in an interconnected way.
+It's important for both spouses to see how they each contribute to their relationship difficulties in an interconnected way.
 This means exploring and uncovering the negative patterns that spouses co-create together and understanding how each person's perceptions and reactions perpetuate these patterns.
 Typically, vicious cycles take on a life of their own until each person begins to take responsibility for their part in breaking the pattern and creating a virtuous cycle instead.

 Sometimes the solution is learning to accept each other.
 Even in happy marriages, there are some issues that come up repeatedly over a couple's lifespan.
 Such issues are generally unsolvable—meaning they keep coming back in some form or another—because they are grounded in each other's personality and life experiences.